ckreutz/crisscrossed-blog/_posts/2013-02-08-Open-Data-is-boring.markdown

 lang: en
 caption: 'Picture above: The data set "Enterprises using the Internet for interaction with public authorities" from the EU Data portal'
 categories:
-- open data
+- open-data
 - app-development
-- geo data
+- geo-data
 - data-portal
 ---